tgotic/xPDFSearch/docs/readme.md

     *   4=optimized for tables
     *   5=fixed-pitch/height layout
     *   6=keep text in content stream order
 *   AppendExtensionLevel=0 append PDF Extension Level to PDF Version (PDF 1.7 Ext.
 Level 3 = 1.73)
+*   RemoveDateRawDColon=0 remove D: from CreatedRaw and ModifiedRaw fields

 If there is no xPDFSearch.ini file located in plugin directory, plugin uses options from TC content ini file.
 Default location of TC content ini file is %COMMANDER_PATH%\contplug.ini.